ConSol/appserver-images/tomcat/3.3/README.md

 https://github.com/rhuss/docker-maven-plugin/ and its 'assembly' mode which can automatically create Docker data container with Maven artifacts exposed from a directory */maven*

+This image will enable a Jolokia agent during startup which can be reached by default within the container at port 8778.

+The environment variable `$JOLOKIA_DISABLE` can be set to any value so that agent won't be started.

+More information about can be found in the description of [{{= it.javaJolokiaBaseImage}}](https://registry.hub.docker.com/u/{{= it.javaJolokiaBaseImage}})

 Features: